apache/arrow-site/_posts/2022-03-21-datafusion-contrib.md

 DataFusion's  SQL, `DataFrame`, and manual `PlanBuilder` API let users access a sophisticated query optimizer and execution engine capable of fast, resource efficient, and parallel execution that takes optimal advantage of todays multicore hardware.
 Being written in Rust means DataFusion can offer *both* the safety of dynamic languages as well as the resource efficiency of a compiled language.

 The DataFusion team is pleased to announce the creation of the [DataFusion-Contrib](https://github.com/datafusion-contrib) GitHub organization to support and accelerate other projects.
 While the core DataFusion library remains under Apache governance, the contrib organization provides a more flexible testing ground for new DataFusion features and a home for DataFusion extensions.
+With this announcement, we are pleased to introduce the following inaugural DataFusion-Contrib repositories.

 ## DataFusion-Python